-I have pleasure in presenting to you the Annual Report of the Audit Commission for the financial year 2015-16.
+I have pleasure in presenting to you the Annual Report of the Audit Commission for the financial year 2016-17.
 This was another fruitful year for the Commission.
 With the dedication and hard work of our staff, we have managed to deliver what we set out to achieve in our work plan and continued to uphold a high standard of professionalism in our audit work.

-- 2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
-We achieve this mission by conducting regularity audits and value for money (VFM) audits. - 3.
-Regularity audits are similar to financial audits in the private sector.
-2015-16, a total of 82 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds. supplement our normal certification audit work with a programme of risk and compliance audits, which examines risks related to regularity, propriety and financial control.
-In April 2016, a dedicated branch was established under the Regularity Audit Division of the Commission to strengthen the conduct of such audits.
-VFM audits focus on providing independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees have discharged their functions.
+2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
+We achieve this mission by conducting regularity audits and value for money (VFM) audits.

+3. Regularity audits are similar to financial audits in the private sector.
+In 2016-17, a total of 82 accounts were audited and certified, including all of the accounts of the Government, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
+In April 2016, a new Risk and Compliance (R&C) Audit Branch was set up to strengthen our efforts to address the risk of irregularities and non-compliance in the use of public funds.
+R&C audits aim to help ensure that government systems/programmes are operating within the approved ambit and that the spending is incurred in accordance with laid-down policy objectives and conditions.
+As an integral part of our regularity audit work, R&C audits supplement our normal certification audit work.

+4. VFM audits focus on providing independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees have discharged their functions.
 We will take into account various factors such as materiality, risk and value-added in selecting subjects for VFM audits and focus more on identifying systemic issues.
 One of the key considerations is to "follow the money" - those entities receiving larger amount of funding would have a higher chance and frequency of being selected.
 We aim to make value-added recommendations to help them achieve better VFM.
-In 2015-16, we issued a number of VFM audit reports which attracted considerable public attention. - 4.
-To enrich our knowledge and experience about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. our staff attended the "粤港財稅、審計部門交流座談會", a Conference held in Guangzhou on 14 January 2016).
-We also received visitors from the Mainland and overseas, and shared with them our audit experience.
+In 2016-17, we issued a number of VFM audit reports which attracted considerable public attention.

+5. To enrich our knowledge and experience about public sector auditing, we continued to attend conferences and various functions of professional bodies.
+In December 2016, I attended the 22nd Congress of the International Organisation of Supreme Audit Institutions held in Abu Dhabi, the United Arab Emirates as a member of the People's Republic of China delegation.
+Our staff also received visitors from the Mainland and overseas, and shared with them our audit experience.